-1. Purpose.
-This appendix lists the minimum measurement standards for PAR facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 7, Precision approach radar (PAR).

-2. Required Equipment.
-Suitable Position Reference System.

-3. Measurements.
-PAR parameters must be measurable to the accuracy shown in the table below.
+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for PAR facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 7, Precision approach radar (PAR). - 2.
+Required Equipment.
+Suitable Position Reference System. - 3.
+Measurements.
+ICAO guidelines for measuring PAR accuracy are shown in the table below.

-Parameter Measurand Tolerance Maximum Uncertainty Coverage Distance Azimuth Elevation 0.1 nm 1° 0.1 ° Accuracy Azimuth Azimuth Greater of 0.6% of distance to PAR antenna + 10% of deviation from on-course line, or 9m 3 m Elevation Elevation Greater of 0.4% of distance to PAR antenna + 10% of actual linear displacement from the chosen descent path, or 6m 3 m Distance Distance 30m + 3% of distance to touchdown 3 m
+Parameter Measurand Tolerance Maximum Uncertainty Coverage Distance Azimuth Elevation ≥ 9 nm 20° 7° 0.1 nm 1° 0.1 ° Accuracy Azimuth Azimuth Greater of 0.6% of distance to PAR antenna + 10% of deviation from on-course line, or 9m 3 m Elevation Elevation Greater of 0.4% of distance to PAR antenna + 10% of actual linear displacement from the chosen descent path, or 6m 3 m Distance Distance 30m + 3% of distance to touchdown 3 m